-Cyber risk is growing steadily as data breaches affect millions of users yearly and it is expected to rise in coming years exponentially.
+Cyber risk is growing steadily as data breaches affect millions of users yearly and it is expected to rise in the coming years exponentially.
 Awareness of cyber insurance has increased due to wide media attention and various litigation filed in the public domain recently.
-It generally covers an organization for a data breach involving consumer information, such as driver license number, bank account number, social security number, credit/debit card number and health records.
+It generally covers an organization for a data breach involving consumer information, such as driver's license number, bank account number, social security number, credit/debit card number, and health records.

 Globally companies are becoming more and more dependent on the Internet, database, technology, artificial intelligence.
 This has exposed businesses to the online world at a large level.
-This has also opened doors for hackers, data thieves and other external entities to efficiently break the company online security barriers.
+This has also opened doors for hackers, data thieves, and other external entities to efficiently break the company's online security barriers.

-The factors majorly driving Cyber insurance market are Growing number of cyberattacks and Cyber Threat awareness and Mandatory Legislation Regarding Cyber
+The factors majorly driving the Cyber insurance market are the growing number of cyberattacks and Cyber Threat awareness and Mandatory Legislation Regarding Cyber

 Security.
-There are various regulatory bodies actively looking after company rules & regulations for addressing cyber security and cyber insurance policies.
-The Australian Securities and Investment Commission, Cyber Insurance Forum (Australia), National Association of Insurance Commission (U.S. – Cyber Security), Cyber Security Regulations and Incentives Review (U.K.) are some of the biggest influencing regulatory bodies at global and at the regional level.
+There are various regulatory bodies actively looking after company rules & regulations for addressing cybersecurity and cyber insurance policies.
+The Australian Securities and Investment Commission, Cyber Insurance Forum (Australia), National Association of Insurance Commission (U.S. – Cyber Security), Cyber Security Regulations and Incentives Review (U.K.) are some of the biggest influencing regulatory bodies at the global and at the regional level.